Arizona Timezones Explained: It’s a Prickly Situation

 The way to avoid confusion or missing tours is to always confirm with your tour operator what time the tour begins.

-Specifically, I would recommend confirming the time in two different time zones.
+Specifically, I recommend confirming the tour time in both time zones.
 Basically, ask what time does the tour begin in MST (the time zone that most of Arizona is on) and in local reservation time.

 Remember, the largest cities in Arizona will always be on MST.
 These include: